AiresB/Area/server/README.md

 ### Use server

-Checkout [API REST Documentation](../Documentations/Documentation_api_rest_Area1.3.2.pdf) to read the list of the roots and how use them
+Checkout [API REST Documentation](../Documentations/Documentation_api_rest_Area1.3.2.pdf) to read the list of the roots and how to use them

 ### Add actions / réactions